IBISWorld presents a collection of fast facts for the different sectors of the UK economy.

 -

-A recent analysis by Universities UK (UUK) reveals that funding per undergraduate in England is now only 64% of what it was in the 2015-16 academic year after inflation.
+Analysis by Universities UK (UUK) reveals that funding per undergraduate in England is now only 64% of what it was in the 2015-16 academic year after inflation.
 In cash terms, this equates to approximately £6.4 billion less spent on teaching for current students compared with a decade ago.

 -